 Our research in the area of Membrane Biology

 Studies of membrane biology in the Biochemistry and Molecular Pharmacology (BMP) department reflect the complicated nature of studying these intriguing macromolecular structures.
 Our research is very interdisciplinary, taking advantage of a wide range of techniques and ideas.
-The Carruthers’ lab uses biochemical and biophysical approaches to study how glucose transporters function.
 In the Munson lab, they use a variety of biochemical/structural and genetic/cell biological studies to elucidate the mechanisms of vesicular transport into and out of cells.

 Similar combinations of approaches guide research in the Gilmore lab on post-translational modification of proteins by glycosylation.
 The Kobertz lab uses chemical biology to investigate the regulation and function of ion channels in the plasma membrane, while the Munson lab studies export of mRNAs across the nuclear membranes.